 Now is the time for your company to do the right thing for your employees: provide them the right hearing protection and help them become productive in a safe manner.

 Industrial Earplugs in Industrial Facilities

 Personal protection in the workplace such as hard hats, cut-resistant gloves, steel toe boots, safety glasses, and safety protocols such as fall protection and emergency eye flushing stations are essential in keeping your workplace safe.

-Simple measures that when reinforced become second nature in times of actual danger have the potential to save lives.
-However, there is one unspoken piece of gear that when handled incorrectly by employers can cause irreparable damage to their employees: industrial earplugs.
+When reinforced, simple measures become second nature in times of actual danger that can save lives.
+However, there is one unspoken piece of gear that, when handled incorrectly by employers, can cause irreparable damage to their employees: industrial earplugs.

 After visiting industrial facilities across the United States, we found out that many people have little to no awareness of the lifelong risks of hearing loss in the workplace.
 In most facilities, it is common to find three major violations of hearing conservation compliance.
 These include:

 Frequently, workers either place earplugs into their ear canal without following the roll and squeeze technique, as explained in depth by NIOSH at:

 In this case, employees are not fully protected while working.
 They likely receive a non-quantifiable dose of decibels on a twelve-hour shift that may cause permanent hearing damage or tinnitus.

 Another violation found in industrial facilities is the improper disposal of foam roll and squeeze earplugs.
 Many employees throw their industrial earplugs on the ground or drop them on factory floors.